 - Organize code into reusable chunks

-Drupalize.Me includes resources for learning Symfony versions 2 and 3 produced by our friends Ryan Weaver--Symfony documentation lead--and Leanna Pelham at KnpUniversity.
-The current version of Symfony is 3, but Drupal 8.3 and earlier use Symfony 2 components, so we have included tutorials for both versions.
+Drupalize.Me includes resources for learning Symfony versions 2, 3, and 4 produced by our friends Ryan Weaver--Symfony documentation lead--and Leanna Pelham at KnpUniversity.
+The current version of Symfony is 4, but Drupal 8.3 and earlier use Symfony 2 components, and we have included tutorials for all versions.
 The official Symfony documentation is the canonical source and should be consulted in conjunction with other training materials.